The Fundamental Problems with Amazon Redshift

 See how it the alternatives rank

-AWS Redshift is a completely managed cloud data warehouse service with the ability to scale on-demand.
+AWS’ data warehouse is a completely managed cloud service with the ability to scale on-demand.
 However, the pricing is not simple, since it tries to accommodate different use cases and customers.